devloic/demo-almost-netflix-for-flutter/README.md

 since the scraper is related to this app i decided to include it in almostnetflixprojectsetup folder
 original project can be found [here](https://github.com/Meldiron/almost-netflix-project-setup)

+since this is more like a showcase demo I removed signup and the users login as anonymous users

 this fork is focused on performance optimization and web compatibility

 - removed many notifylisteners that caused too many unecessary rebuilds